-Summer is the perfect time to freeze your favorite fruits or chopped vegetables so you can avoid buying them in plastic bags later.
-My son and I recently went blueberry picking and picked a bunch of blueberries so we could freeze them to enjoy year-round and package-free.
+Summer is the perfect time to freeze your favorite fruits so you can avoid buying them in plastic bags later.
+Load up at your local farmer’s market, pick your own or buy them (plastic-free) at the grocery store.
 Buying local fruit in season is not only better for the environment (fewer food miles) but also cheaper!
-Load up at your local farmer’s market or when they’re on sale at your grocery store.
-Here’s how we froze our blueberries, zero waste style 🙂
+Here’s how I freeze blueberries, strawberries, raspberries, blackberries, etc.

 How to freeze fresh fruit

-1. Rinse fruit and place in a single layer on a cookie sheet.
-To prevent fruit from sticking, you can place a sheet of parchment paper on the cookie sheet first.
-Since I have a small freezer, I put my blueberries directly on dinner plates then covered them with an upside down plate so I could stack several on top of each other.
+1. Rinse fruit, remove stems and place in a single layer on a dinner plate.
+To prevent fruit from sticking, you can place a sheet of parchment paper on the plate first (though I don’t do this).
+Since I have a small freezer, I put my berries directly on plates then cover them with an upside down plate so I can stack several on top of each other.

-2. Once the fruit is frozen, remove the fruit and put in a mason jar (or other air-tight container) using a funnel.
+2. Once the fruit is frozen, remove the fruit and put it in a mason jar (or other air-tight container).
 Freezing the fruit first prevents it from forming a big clump in your jar so they’ll be easy to scoop out later 🙂

-3. Close your mason jar and store in the freezer for as long you would store-bought frozen fruit.
+3. Store your jars in the freezer for as long you would store-bought frozen fruit!